dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 After defining the structure of a Message, we need to specify what kind of data will be sent to our smart contract.
 This is called the payload.
 In our context, the payload will contain the basic information needed to create a new message.

-Incorporate the following code into your `index.ts` file:
+Add the following code in the `index.ts` file below the definition of the message type:

 ```JavaScript
 type MessagePayload = Record<{